Kalyanji–Anandji

-Kalyanji–Anandji were an Indian composer duo: Kalyanji Virji Shah (30 June 1928 – 24 August 2000) and his brother Anandji Virji Shah (born 2 March 1933).
-The duo are known for their work on Hindi film soundtracks, with many evergreen songs being composed by them.
+Kalyanji–Anandji were an Indian composer duo, consisting of Kalyanji Virji Shah (30 June 1928 – 24 August 2000) and his brother Anandji Virji Shah (born 2 March 1933).
+In a career spanning over forty years, they composed music for about 250 films, working with many well-known filmmakers and singers.

-Some of their best-known works are Don, Bairaag, Saraswatichandra, Qurbani, Muqaddar Ka Sikandar, Laawaris, Tridev, and Safar.
-They won the 1975 Filmfare Award for Best Music Director for Kora Kagaz.

-Career
+Personal lives

 Kalyanji and Anandji were children of a Kutchi businessman who migrated from Kundrodi village in Kutch to 'Bombay' (now Mumbai) to start a grocery and provision store.
 Their younger brother and his wife are the husband and wife duo Babla & Kanchan.
 The brothers began to learn music from a music teacher, who taught them in lieu of paying his bills to their father.
 One of their great-grandparents was a folk musician of some eminence.
 They spent most of their formative years in the Mumbai locality of Girgaum amidst Marathi and Gujarati environs and among some eminent musical talent that resided in the vicinity.

 Kalyanji started his career as a musician, with a new electronic instrument called the clavioline. which was used for the famous "Nagin Been," used in the film Nagin (1954) which had the music of Hemant Kumar.
 Kalyanji then, with his brother Anandji, started an orchestral group called Kalyanji Virji and Party which organised musical shows in Mumbai and outside.
 This was the first attempt made for holding live musical shows in India.

-Kalyanji Anandji's arrival in the Bombay film industry as music composers was a turning point.
-When big music directors like S. D. Burman, Hemant Kumar, Madan Mohan, Naushad, Shankar–Jaikishan and O. P. Nayyar were ruling the Hindi film music world and it was a golden period of film music, it was very tough to make a place amongst them.
+Kalyanji Anandji's arrival in the Bombay film industry as music composers was a When music directors like S. D. Burman, Hemant Kumar, Madan Mohan, Naushad, Shankar–Jaikishan and O. P. Nayyar were renowned in the Hindi film music world and it was a golden period of film music, it was tough to make a place amongst them.
 They still managed to attain success amongst the competition.

-The Bharat Bhushan – Nirupa Roy hit Samrat Chandragupta (1958) was his first film as Kalyanji Virji Shah.
-Songs like Chahe Paas Ho (Lata–Rafi) that are remembered to this day were what made the movie a commercial success.
-This was followed by his composing music scores for more films like Post Box 999 before Anandji who was assisting him, joined him officially to form the Kalyanji-Anandji duo in Satta Bazaar and Madari (1959).
-Chhalia (1960) was their earliest major hit.
-In 1965, two decisive scores, Himalay Ki God Mein and Jab Jab Phool Khile, established them as composers to reckon with.